TIBCOSoftware/snappydata/docs/kubernetes.md

 ### Services that Expose External Endpoints

-SnappyData Helm chart creates services to allow you to make JDBC connections, execute Spark jobs, and access SnappyData Pulse etc.  Services of the type LoadBalancer have external IP address assigned and can be used to connect from outside of Kubernetes cluster.
+SnappyData Helm chart creates services to allow you to make JDBC connections, execute Spark jobs, and access TIBCO ComputeDB Monitoring UI etc.  Services of the type LoadBalancer have external IP address assigned and can be used to connect from outside of Kubernetes cluster.
-To check the service created for SnappyData deployment, use command `kubectl get svc --namespace=snappy`.
+To check the service created for TIBCO ComputeDB deployment, use command `kubectl get svc --namespace=snappy`.
 The following output is displayed:

 <a id= output> </a>
 ```pre